railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 .. note:: You can also install the :mod:`account_anglo_saxon` module to value your stock according to anglosaxon principles.

+The figure below shows the various accounts that can be used, with and without the :mod:`account_anglo_saxon` module installed.

 .. figure:: images/account_anglo_saxon.pdf
    :scale: 75
    :align: center

    *Setting up Stock Valuation Accounts*

 Linked locations
 ----------------